Home / Blog/ Evidence Based Essentials/ Vitamins for Growing Kids: Essential Nutrients for Bones

 The only naturally occurring sources of vitamin D are fish and organ meats.
 You probably don’t eat a lot of beef liver at home, and you don’t have to start serving it up if you don’t want to.

-You can use a children’s multivitamin that contains vitamin D to help your children get enough vitamin D. Supplements are especially helpful in plant-based households and households with intolerances or allergies to dairy, fish, or shellfish.
+You can use a children’s multivitamin that contains vitamin D to help your children get enough vitamin D. Supplements are especially helpful in plant-based households and households with intolerances to dairy, fish, or shellfish.

 The Wrap-Up on Bone Health for Kids